FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Permission policies are divided into:

 - No permissions, everyone can deploy
-- Blacklist.
-Users on the blacklist cannot be deployed
+- Blacklist, users on the blacklist cannot be deployed
-- Whitelist, only whitelisted users can be deployed
+- Whitelist, only whitelisted users can deploy

 ```shell
 [group0]: /apps> getDeployAuth
 There is no deploy strategy, everyone can deploy contracts.
 ```

-Governance Committee-specific commands, which must have an account in the Governance Committee's Governors before they can be called.
+Governance Committee-specific commands, which must have an account in the Governance Committee's Governors before they can be called

 If there is only one governance committee member and the proposal is initiated by that committee member, then the proposal is bound to succeed